-Program 4.1.3 Zoning Ordinance Amendment.
+- Program 4.1.3 Zoning Ordinance Amendment.
 The City is currently (2022) going through a comprehensive Zoning Ordinance update to update and streamline development standards (i.e., lot coverage, setbacks) to facilitate residential development and comply with state law, planned to be adopted in late 2023.
-The City will also Aamend the City's Zoning Ordinance to address the following development standards and barriers to special-needs housing:

-- Accessory Dwelling Units: Amend the Zoning Code to-be consistent with the latest state legislation related to ADUs, ensuring that ADUs are permitted in all zones that permit single-family or multifamily uses, and permit the construction of a junior accessory dwelling unit (JADU) on each lot in addition to an ADU, in accordance with California Government Code Section 65852.2.allow ADUs in the PMU and CD zones, where single-family and multifamily units are permitted by right.
+The City will also amend the City's Zoning Ordinance to address the following development standards and barriers to special-needs housing: - Accessory Dwelling Units: Amend the Zoning Code to be consistent with the latest state legislation related to ADUs, ensuring that ADUs are permitted in all zones that permit single-family or multifamily uses, and permit the construction of a junior accessory dwelling unit (JADU) on each lot in addition to an ADU, in accordance with California Government Code Section 65852.2.
 Additionally, the City will replace references to secondary living units in the Zoning Code with ADUs. - Employee Housing: Treat employee/farmworker housing that serves six or fewer persons as a single-family structure and permit it in the same manner as other single-family structures of the same type within the same zone across all zones that allow single-family residential uses.
-Treat employee/farmworker housing consisting of no more than 12 units or 36 beds as an agricultural use and permit it in the same manner as other agricultural uses in the same zone, in compliance with the California Employee Housing Act, and -allow for a streamlined, ministerial approval process for projects located on land designated as agricultural or land that allows agricultural uses (Health and Safety Code Sections 17021.5, and 17021.6, and 17021.8).
+Treat employee/farmworker housing consisting of no more than 12 units or 36 beds as an agricultural use and permit it in the same manner as other agricultural uses in the same zone, in compliance with the California Employee Housing Act, and allow for a streamlined, ministerial approval process for projects located on land designated as agricultural or land that allows agricultural uses (Health and Safety Code Sections 17021.5, 17021.6, and 17021.8). - Transitional and Supportive Housing: Permit transitional housing and supportive housing as a residential use and only subject to those restrictions that apply to other residential dwellings of the same type in the same zone (Government Code Section 65583(a)(5).
+Additionally, allow supportive housing in multifamily and mixed-use zones (Government Code Section 65583(c)(3)), (AB 2162). - Residential Care Facilities.
+Allow residential care facilities, regardless of size, in all zones that permit residential uses of the same type, in accordance with the City's definition of family.

-- Transitional and Supportive Housing: Permit transitional housing and supportive housing as a residential use and only subject to those restrictions that apply to other residential dwellings of the same type in the same zone (Government Code Section 65583(a)(5).
-Additionally, allow supportive housing in multifamily and mixed-use zones (Government Code Section 65583(c)(3)).
-(AB 2162). - Definition of Family: Amend the definition of "family" in the Dixon Zoning Code to not limit family by size or relation such that it does not impede the ability of persons with disabilities to locate housing. - Mobile and Manufactured Housing: Allow and permit mobile and manufactured housing in the same manner and in the same zone as conventional or stick-built structures are permitted (Government Code Section 65852.3). - Emergency Shelters: Develop managerial standards for emergency shelters. - Low-Barrier Navigation Centers: Permit low-barrier navigation centers, defined as low barrier, temporary service-enriched shelters to help homeless individuals and families to quickly obtain permanent housing, by right in zones where mixed-uses are allowed or in nonresidential zones that permit multifamily housing (Government Code Section 65662), (AB 101). - Parking Standards.
+- Definition of Family: Amend the definition of "family" in the Dixon Zoning Code to not limit family by size or relation such that it does not impede the ability of persons with disabilities to locate housing. - Mobile and Manufactured Housing: Allow and permit mobile and manufactured housing in the same manner and in the same zone as conventional or stick-built structures are permitted (Government Code Section 65852.3). - Emergency Shelters: Develop managerial standards for emergency shelters. - Low-Barrier Navigation Centers: Permit low-barrier navigation centers, defined as low barrier, temporary service-enriched shelters to help homeless individuals and families to quickly obtain permanent housing, by right in zones where mixed-uses are allowed or in nonresidential zones that permit multifamily housing (Government Code Section 65662), (AB 101). - Parking Standards.
 Review and revise parking to ensure they do not constrain the development of housing specifically for studio units and ensure compliance with State ADU parking requirements.

-Time Frame: Complete Zoning Code Amendments by December 20242023; annually review Zoning Code and revise as needed.
+Time Frame: Complete Zoning Code Amendments by December 2023; annually review Zoning Code and revise as needed.